vidify/old-audiosync/README.md

 ./apps/main "SONG NAME"
 ```

 Use `-DCMAKE_BUILD_TYPE=Debug` to enable debugging and save plots into the images directory.
-You'll need `gnuplot` installed for that.
+You'll need `gnuplot` installed for that, and a directory named `images`.

 * `apps/main.py`: the actual module usage.
 You can simply use `python main.py "SONG NAME"`